-V13AP Coded Transmitters
+V13A and V13AP Coded Transmitters

-Used in applications that require any measure of animal activity sure Transmitter is the newest addition to the our family of coded transmitters.
-The V13AP transmits 3D acceleration and depth of your fish as it moves within your VEM-CO receiver array.
+Used in applications that require any measure of animal activity

+The V13AP Accelerometer Pressure Transmitter transmits 3D acceleration and depth of your fish as it moves within your VEMCO receiver array.
 The animal's acceleration signal is measured in terms of m s-2 (SI units) and it is a vector quantity that is a result of measuring acceleration on 3 axes (X,Y,Z).
 This acceleration value can be used as a measure of activity of a free ranging animal in nature.
 The V13AP is also available as an accelerometer option only (V13A).